-We selected 120 aerial images from the Lotus Hill Database (Yao et al. 2007), which included labeled boundaries of roofs, roads, parking lots, tree regions, and cars to use as our training data.1 As mentioned in Sect.
-1, these boundaries are hand-labeled.
-The images ranged in size from 640×480 pixels to 1000×1000 pixels.
+We selected 120 aerial images from the Lotus Hill Database [38], which included labeled boundaries of roofs, roads, parking lots, tree regions, and cars to use as our training data 1.
+As mentioned in Section 1, these boundaries are hand-labeled.
+The images ranged in size from 640x480 pixels to 1000x1000 pixels.
 We set $\varepsilon_1 = 4$ and $\varepsilon_2 = 0.2$ for Algorithms 1 and 2 and then learned a hierarchical contextual model of objects in aerial images.